Saccade: Types

 As referenced to above, it is also useful to categorize saccades by latency (time between go-signal and movement onset).
 In this case the categorization is binary: Either a given saccade is an express saccade or it is not.
 The latency cut-off is approximately ~200 ms; any longer than this is outside the express saccade range.

 Microsaccades are a related type of fixational eye movement that are small, jerk-like, involuntary eye movements, similar to miniature versions of voluntary saccades.
-They typically occur during visual fixation, not only in humans, but also in animals with foveal vision (primates, cats, etc.).
+They typically occur during visual fixation, not only in humans, but also in other animals with foveal vision, such as haplorhine primates in general and hawks.
 Microsaccade amplitudes vary from 2 to 120 arcminutes.

 In depth

 When exploring the visual environment with the gaze, humans make two to three fixations a second.
 Each fixation involves binocularly coordinated movements of the eyes to acquire the new target in three dimensions: horizontal and vertical, but also in-depth.
 In literature it has been shown how an upward or a vertical saccade is generally accompanied by a divergence of the eyes, while a downward saccade is accompanied by a convergence.
 The amount of this intra-saccadic vergence has a strong functional significance for the effectiveness of binocular vision.
 When making an upward saccade, the eyes diverged to be aligned with the most probable uncrossed disparity in that part of the visual field.
 On the other way around, when making a downward saccade, the eyes converged to enable alignment with crossed disparity in that part of the field.
 The phenomenon can be interpreted as an adaptation of rapid binocular eye movements to the statistics of the 3D environment, in order to minimize the need for corrective vergence movements at the end of saccades.